parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/tutorial/chapter_6.md

 - Stake deposit
 - Unstake deposit

-We will demonstrate how the above network commands can be created and sent to the network through the use of a smart contract.
-We will use the contract, `MyPool` to guide you through the steps of creating a stake in a pool with the network commands.
+We will demonstrate how the above staking commands can be created within a smart contract which acts as owner of the deposit/stakes (See [Staking in Contract](/smart_contract_sdk/advance/staking_in_contract/)).
+We will use the contract, `MyPool`, to guide you through the steps of creating a stake in a pool.

 ### lib.rs: define a struct
 ```rust